 All professors in the latter fields in a middling country like ours should teach along with doing research and social engagement.
 The more experienced they are the more they are needed in front of undergraduate classes, because the practice of having younger and less experienced lecturers teaching undergraduate classes is simply preposterous.
 Here too, though, it is power that sets the rules.
 Regardless, one of my motivations for going to Stellenbosch University was precisely to teach undergraduate classes – specifically African psychology – after my long absence.
 But I digress.

 The occasion of teaching African psychology to undergraduates at Stellenbosch University was, one must admit, marked by a densely meaningful and ecstatic paradox.
 I should elaborate.
-The paradox is one I had always unconsciously felt, perhaps.
-In the form of a question: do white students need African psychology?
+The paradox is one I had always unconsciously felt, in the form of a question: do white students need African psychology?
 I am thoroughly convinced that to teach any psychology student in an African university that does not abundantly situate psychology within the society in which that student experiences life and shapes her psyche is more than bad education.
 It disorients them for life.
 As such, a good basic education in psychology is psychology from the standpoint of a living society.
 Given the history of our society, students who identify as African are the ones most in need of an education that enables them to see themselves and their world more clearly.
 Seeing that my first classes on African psychology were given at Stellenbosch University, a university that was created to serve the interests of white, Afrikaans-speaking students whose ancestors largely rejected identifying with Africa was a fantastic irony.
-In such a case, is it supposed to convince them that in order to practice psychology at Stellenbosch it is necessary to think from Africa instead of America?
+In such a case, is it necessary to convince them that in order to practice psychology at Stellenbosch it is necessary to think from Africa instead of America?
 Is one impelled to persuade them that the whiteness of psychology is a problem and they as students in an African university need an African psychology to enable them to see themselves more clearly?

 In 2021, the first-year psychology class was still predominantly white, and my assessment of my discussions with some – not all – of my colleagues and students was that the psychology department, and other departments at the university, had not quite resolved their identity confusion with respect to being African.
 In short, we were a department in a university in Africa but not always clear whether or how we were African.
 Come to think of it, teaching African psychology – actually, teaching anything about Africa – at Stellenbosch feels like the beginning of really a good absurdist television drama.
-One day, let us hope, someone will create something like the television series The ChairThe Chair was a 2021 Netflix series created by Amanda Peet, and Annie Julia Wyman and starring Sandra Oh, about the first woman of color, Professor Ji-Yoon Kim, to become chair of an English department at major at Pembroke University. maybe called The Department, about teaching Africa at Stellenbosch University.
+One day, let us hope, someone will create something like the television series The ChairThe Chair was a 2021 Netflix series created by Amanda Peet, and Annie Julia Wyman and starring Sandra Oh, about the first woman of color, Professor Ji-Yoon Kim, to become chair of an English department at Pembroke University. maybe called The Department, about teaching Africa at Stellenbosch University.